Welcome to our Club

 Our programs consist of non-competitive weekly seasons held on Saturdays.
 (Gala days are held on the Last Sunday of most months outside the Northern Suburbs).
 The programs are intended to provide an opportunity to participate in sport, share social experiences and ultimately build confidence.

 NSW Active Kids Program

-The Active Kids program, launched in 2018, aims to increase participation of school-enrolled children in sport and physical activity by providing parents with vouchers to help cover the cost of registration and membership fees.
+The Active Kids program, launched in 2018 and will be updated again in Feb 2024, aims to increase participation of school-enrolled children in sport and physical activity by providing parents with vouchers to help cover the cost of registration and membership fees.

 With 44 per cent of children spending more than two hours a day on sedentary leisure activities, the Active Kids program plays a crucial role in shifting physical activity behaviours of children and instilling healthy lifestyle habits.

-Families can now access two separate $100 vouchers for each school-enrolled child.
+Families can now access two separate $50 vouchers for each school-enrolled child (means tested).
 This means more kids can get involved in physical activity and learn healthy habits from a young age.

 - 22 weeks of training facilities including ground hire

 - Affiliation fees to NSFA, FNSW and FFA